-- Entity ID: used to uniquely identify the application and obtained from the service provider ACS URL, the application's URL to which SAML assertions from the identity provider will be sent after user authentication occurs. - ACS URL(s): the application's URL to which SAML assertions from the identity provider will be sent after user authentication occurs. - SP certificates: if the template you select is based on a PingFederate connection that requires a certificate. - · An assertion encryption certificate: required if encryption is enabled for the connection.
+- Entity ID: used to uniquely identify the application and obtained from the service provider ACS URL, the application's URL to which SAML assertions from the identity provider will be sent after user authentication occurs. - ACS URL(s): the application's URL to which SAML assertions from the identity provider will be sent after user authentication occurs. - SLO Service URL(s): the application's URL utilized for single logout (SLO) functionality. - SP certificates: if the template you select is based on a PingFederate connection that requires a certificate. - An assertion encryption certificate: required if encryption is enabled for the connection.

-- 1. To promote the application to an environment, click the Expand icon associated with the application, select the Promote tab, and click Promote. - 2.
-In the Available Environments list, select the environment to which you want to promote the application.
+1. To promote the application to an environment, click the Expand icon associated with the application, select the Promote tab, and click Promote.